Skip to content

 Moore Equity in Mental Health Initiative

-APA celebrates Bebe Moore Campbell National Minority Mental Health Awareness Month each July with a series of community-wide events focused on mental health equity for young people of color through education, outreach, and advocacy.
+APA celebrates Bebe Moore Campbell National Minority Mental Health Awareness Month each summer with a series of community-wide events focused on mental health equity for young people of color through education, outreach, and advocacy.

-In 2006, U.S. Congress dedicated the month of July as "Bebe Moore Campbell National Minority Mental Health Awareness Month," focused on improving mental health services for people of color through education and addressing stigma.
+In 2008, U.S. Congress dedicated the month of July as "Bebe Moore Campbell National Minority Mental Health Awareness Month," focused on improving mental health services for people of color through education and addressing stigma.

 In honor of Bebe Moore Campbell National Minority Mental Health Awareness Month, APA established the MOORE Equity in Mental Health Initiative.
-Through this initiative APA celebrates every July with a series of community-wide events focused on promoting mental health equity for young people of color.
+Through this initiative APA celebrates every summer with a series of community-wide events focused on promoting mental health equity for young people of color.

 Explore APA's MOORE Equity in Mental Health Activities and Events